warc ls

 -h, --help help for ls

---id stringArray filter record ID's.
-For more than one, repeat flag or comma separated list.
+--id strings filter record ID's.
+For more than one, repeat flag or use comma separated list.

 -m, --mime-type strings filter records with given mime-types.
-For more than one, repeat flag or comma separated list.
+For more than one, repeat flag or use a comma separated list.

--t, --record-type strings filter record types.
-For more than one, repeat flag or comma separated list.
+-t, --record-type strings filter records by type.
+For more than one, repeat the flag or use a comma separated list.

 -r, --recursive walk directories recursively